Bicyclist dies after being shot on Rickenbacker Causeway; man in custody

 “I was doing repeats of running up and down the bridge several times, and the cyclists had passed by me,” witness Manny Garcia said.
 “I noticed at the top of the bridge that they had all stopped, and there was kind of an altercation happening while I was running up.
 Some guy on a motorcycle was fighting with a cyclist and it elevated, and he pulled out a gun and shot him.
 I was very scared.
 Once I saw that, I immediately stopped and turned around and wanted to get back.
 I dropped, and then I got back up.
 I was like, ‘I’m getting the hell out of here.'”

-Officials said the man on the motorcycle is familiar with some of the cyclists that were riding prior to the shooting.
+Officials said Piedrahita is familiar with some of the cyclists that were riding prior to the shooting.

+Witnesses captured a struggle on the bridge on cellphone video before the shot was fired.

+“They were all … like, they started fighting and whatnot with some guy on a motorcycle was fighting with a cyclist, and it elevated, and people got a gun and shot him,” Garcia said.
+“I heard them all kinda freak out, and I immediately stopped and turned around.
+I was like, ‘Woah.'”

 Miami Police confirmed they are looking into his live video.